Skip to main content

 Overview

-Satureja montana is a semi-evergreen perennial subshrub reaching 10-15 inches (25-38 cm) tall with a spread of 12-18 inches (30-45 cm) and a compact, mounding, woody habit.
-Native to the Mediterranean region—southern Europe and North Africa—it produces small, narrow, stiff, glossy, dark green leaves 0.5-0.75 inch (1-2 cm) long on woody, branching stems with a sharp, pungent, peppery flavor stronger than summer savory (S. hortensis), with pronounced thyme and oregano notes.
+Satureja montana is a semi-evergreen perennial subshrub in the family Lamiaceae reaching 10-15 inches (25-38 cm) tall and 12-18 inches (30-45 cm) wide with a compact mounding woody habit.
+The species is native to the Mediterranean region (southern Europe and North Africa) and produces small narrow stiff glossy dark green leaves 0.5-0.75 inch (1-2 cm) long on woody branching stems.
+Flavor is sharp, pungent, and peppery, stronger than summer savory (S. hortensis), with pronounced thyme and oregano notes.
 Hardy to zone 5.
-Woody base becomes increasingly bare over time—plants benefit from hard rejuvenation pruning in early spring or replacement every 3-4 years.
+The woody base becomes increasingly bare over time, and plants benefit from hard rejuvenation pruning in early spring or replacement every 3-4 years.
 Growth rate is slow.
-Drought-tolerant and adapted to poor, rocky, well-drained soils.
+Drought-tolerant and adapted to poor rocky well-drained soils.

 Native Range